rhinestonewtf/registry/README.md

 1. ContractArtifact - Represents a contract artifact.
 It also includes a library, RSGenericRegistryLib, that provides helper functions for contract operations such as getCodeHash and deploy.

+### ToDo:

+1. registration data should have classification of contract nature.
+    - Proxy
+    - Delegatecall
+    - selfdestruct
+    - pure/view only

 ### Events
 The contract emits several events to aid in tracking the contract's activities.
 They are Deployment, Registration, Verification, and Propagation.